-Depending on the evaluation of the SBC-FEO and decision of the SBC-FDM, the requesting party should be notified whether or not his/her request is approved 8 or denied within the following prescribed processing time expressed in working days as follows: three (3) days for simple9, seven (7) days for complex10 and twenty (20) days for highly complex11 requests.
+- 4.5 The Communications Department shall prepare for the release of the result of the action taken by the FEO and the FDM. - 4.6 Depending on the evaluation of the SB Corp-FEO and the decision of the SB Corp -FDM, the requesting party should be notified whether or not his/her request is approved or denied, within the following prescribed processing time expressed in working days as follows: three (3) days for simple, seven (7) days for complex and twenty (20) days for highly complex requests.
 In computing for the processing time, the day the request was received is excluded in the counting.